 Yes, hospice can provide financial assistance for care.
 In fact, many organizations have programs and resources in place to help with the costs associated with end-of-life care.
 This can include payment for medications, home health aides, and other needed items.

-Additionally, hospice services are often covered by Medicare or private insurance plans.
+Additionally, hospice care services are often covered by Medicare or private insurance plans.
 So don’t let finances stand in the way of getting the care that’s right for you or your loved one.

 Is There A Limit To The Amount Of Visits A Patient Can Have With A Hospice Team?